CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 Cons:

 - Requires spinning up a new data store
-- Loses some of the internal granularity that the current lineage schemas do in terms of all the intermediate reports between the original and delivered one
 - Indices will need to be added to be performant which might not scale over time
 - Large documents will require a large amount of memory for the MongoDB servers
 - "Ad-hoc" searches might not perform well if an index cannot be used

-#### Recommendation

-Since the intermediate reports (i.e. reports between the original one sent and a terminal one that errored or was sent to a receiver), are not relevant from a search perspective, the easiest solution is to keep track of a mapping between the terminal reports and the original.
-This would enable answering all the search questions around reports without introducing new concepts or complexity.

 ### Storing metadata in a queryable and extensible fashion